shaeberling/sdltrs/README.md

 ## SDL2

 The [SDL2] branch contains the SDL2 version with hardware rendering support.
-SDL2 binaries and packages above are build on the SDL2 branch, not *master*.
+SDL2 binaries and packages above are build on the [SDL2] branch.

 The SDL2 version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...